arifulhaqueuc/flask-restapi/README.md

-#### REST API Concepts
+#### Technical Concepts
+Let's get a quick recap about the HTTP methods that are called in a RESTful API

 Terms | Description
 --- | ---
-patch | patch : This method receives the id of the message that has to be updated or patched in the id argument
+get | Find or show a resource information patch | This method receives the id of the message that has to be updated or patched in the id argument put | xxx post | xxx options | xxx

+References
+===